bingenk/MyDevelopmentalBlog/README.md

 ## week 6:

 For week 6, I did learned some basic knowledges about JavaScript which consists of objects and Dom.
 Additionally, the lesson do also include a recap about linkedin learning for week 5.
 I enjoyed learning about JavaScript as it is important when it comes to page interaction when building a web.

+## week 7:

+For week 7, I've went through Document Object Model(DOM) which is about the model of the webpage and defines the structure of the documents and the way they are accessed.
+It took me some time to digest about DOM as there are multiple ways to access elements.
+Moreover, was about Event Handling which is about event objects where it tells information about the event, and the element it happened.
+Last but not least, information validation to avoid user from entering invalid inputs where it consist of server-side validation and client-side validation.
+And this week is the submission deadline for the assignment so I managed to wrap everything up and submit.